Spring Garden Revival

 Understanding Grub Species & Life Cycles in Milton's Glacial Till & Rocky New England Soils & Climate Zone 6b

-Milton’s lawns are affected by several white grub species, each with unique life cycles and habitat preferences.
-Common species include:
+Milton’s lawns are affected by several grub species, each with unique life cycles and habitat preferences.
+Common Massachusetts grubs include:

 • Japanese Beetle (Popillia japonica): C-shaped larvae, 1-year life cycle, adults emerge June-July